codegallivant/script-caster/README.md

 2. Maximum no. of requests per 100 secs is 100 for each project.
 3. A maximum of 10 requests can be made per second per user
 - ###### DEBUGMODE
+  - If True, shows console window and allows print commands.
   - If False, hides console window and blocks unnecassary print commands.
-  - If True, shows console window and allows print commands.
 - ###### STAYAWAKE
   - If True, forces target computer to stay awake.
   - If False, does nothing.
 - ###### CODEXEC
   - If True, executes given python code in target's terminal.
+After execution, automatically turns CODEXEC False to stop further repetitive execution.
   - If False, does nothing.<br>
   - **Note**: Code to be executed is taken from the *CODE* parameter in Exterior.
 Whether the code execution was a success or not is written into the *LASTCODESTATUS* parameter.